 Bank anglers use typical tactics including fishing bait off the bottom or below a bobber or casting lures such as spinners and spoons.

 Many boat anglers will use lead back-bouncing or diver techniques or run plugs such as Kwikfish or FlatFish behind their drift boats to ease their offerings into prime holding water.

-The winter steelhead run here is wild, but the Elk is one of a handful of Oregon coastal streams where anglers have a modest bag limit for wild steelhead.
+The primary winter steelhead run here is wild, but the Elk is one of a handful of Oregon coastal streams where anglers have a modest bag limit for wild steelhead.
 At this writing, that limit is one per day and five per year, and they count toward the combined salmon and steelhead bag limits.
 Always check for current regulations before fishing.